 The departments of French and Francophone Studies, German and Russian Studies, Spanish, and the Program in Asian Studies make extensive use of the Language Resource Center in Roger Williams Hall.
 The center is equipped with computers, a document camera, and multi-region players with video projection for classroom instruction.
 The lab is also outfitted with cameras and video recording equipment for capturing activities in the context of courses.

 Schaeffer Theatre, a 300-seat proscenium-style space, is the mainstage venue for the Department of Theater and Dance, and the summer home of the Bates Dance Festival.
 The Department of Theater and Dance also presents student work and offers studio courses in the more intimate facilities of the Gannett Theater and the Black Box Theater.
 The Marcy Plavin Dance Studios are located in Merrill Gymnasium.

 The Olin Arts Center houses art studios for painting, drawing, printmaking, photography, and ceramics.
 It provides the Department of Music with music studios and rehearsal rooms for individuals and groups, as well as laboratories for computer-based composition.
-An acoustically exceptional 300-seat concert hall in the building is the site of performances year-round, ranging from student thesis recitals and weekly Noonday Concerts by Bates musicians to special appearances by internationally known musicians.
+An acoustically exceptional 300-seat concert hall in the building is the site of performances year-round, ranging from student thesis recitals and concerts by Bates musicians to special appearances by internationally known musicians.

 The Bates College Museum of Art is an integral part of the intellectual and cultural life of the college and the region.
 The Museum of Art brings a world of ideas to Bates, Lewiston-Auburn, and Maine through exhibitions ranging from work by artists of national and international prominence to the annual Senior Thesis Exhibition.
 Through the permanent collection, programming, supporting publications and education programs, the Museum of Art serves as a laboratory for deep exploration, intellectual study, and creative discovery.